MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/project-management/project-tasks-template.md

 ## Template and task

-To access the available templates, in the Microsoft PowerApps Admin Center, select **Projects**, and then, in the upper-right corner, select **New project** to select public templates.
+To access the template, in the Microsoft PowerApps Admin Center, select **Projects**, and then, in the upper-right corner, select **New project** to select public templates.

 The following template and underlying task is used to synchronize project tasks from Project Service Automation to Finance and